 The healing process starts immediately after the first two moves sending a message to the body that the emergency is over so many patients experience immediate pain relief and the healing can continue a week or more after the session.

-Many conditions may be addressed in a Bowen therapy session or following a course of treatments and sessions last between 30 and 45 minutes.
+Many conditions may be addressed in a session or following a course of treatments and sessions last between 30 and 45 minutes.

-Bowen therapists in Australia and around the world study Bowen therapy from experienced Bowen Trainers creating a community of therapists that follow the same guidelines and stick to a strict code of conduct and ethics.
+Bowen therapists in Australia and around the world create a community of therapists that follow the same guidelines and stick to a strict code of conduct and ethics.

-There’s a list of qualified Bowen therapists who are registered with the Bowen Association of Australia and Bowtech approved here.
+There’s a list of qualified therapists who are registered with the Bowen Association of Australia and Bowtech approved.

-But of course the very best way to find out about Bowen is to experience it for yourself.
-I promise you’ll be as amazed with the results as I was the first time I tried Bowen!
+Of course, the very best way to find out about Bowen is to experience it for yourself.
+I promise you’ll be as amazed at the results as I was the first time I tried it!